slembcke/Chipmunk2D/README.txt

 CONTACT:
 slembcke@gmail.com (also on Google Talk)

+CHANGES SINCE 5.2.0:
+ * FIX: Fixed the source so it can compile as C, C++, Objective-C, and Objective-C++.
+ * FIX: Fixed cp_contact_persistence.
+It was broken so that it would forget collision solutions after 1 frame instead of respecting the value set.
+ * OPTIMIZATION: Several minor optimizations have been added.
+Though performance should only differ by a few percent.
+ * OPTIMIZATION: Chipmunk now supports putting bodies to sleep when they become inactive.
+ * API: Elastic iterations are now deprecated as they should no longer be necessary.
+ * API: Added API elements to support body sleeping.
+ * API: Added a statically allocated static body to each space for attaching static shapes to.
+ * API: Static shapes attached to the space's static body can simply be added to the space using cpSpaceAddShape().
+ * NEW: New MSVC projects.
+ * NEW: Added boolean and time stamp types for clarity.

 CHANGES SINCE 5.1.0:
  * OPTIMIZATION: Chipmunk structs used within the solver are now allocated linearly in large blocks.
 This is much more CPU cache friendly.
 Programs have seen up to 50% performance improvements though 15-20% should be expected.